-The true feelings that lie inside the addict are the opposite: They are afraid that if they go to treatment, their employment will function just fine without them, and it will be recognized that they are replaceable.
+The true feelings inside the addict are the opposite: They are afraid that if they go to treatment, their employment will function just fine without them, and it will be recognized that they are replaceable.
 At the same time, the family of the addict thinks the job is the only thing holding them together in one piece:

 “If they lose that job, they will go downhill.”

 It is the justification it brings, along with the fear of being exposed that they are not as important as they think they are.
 Think about what a huge discrepancy this is.
-If they are as irreplaceable as they think they are and are loved and respected by their employer, why would they get fired if they left for treatment?
+If they are as irreplaceable as they believe they are and are loved and respected by their employer, why would they get fired if they left for treatment?
 When you look at it from this perspective, the fear of getting fired if you leave for treatment could be considered an oxymoron.

-“It’s too expensive” etc.
+“It’s too expensive.”

 The cost of paying the deductible to go to treatment is similar to paying the deductible for other health care concerns.
 If someone is uninsured, treatment can cost money, and that is understood.
-The addict has no problem spending their money or the family’s money on drugs or alcohol and other means of support.
+The addict has no problem spending their or the family’s money on drugs or alcohol and other means of support.

-The addict has no problem spending your money on themselves, yet has a problem when the money will be reallocated to treatment centers and addiction professionals.
+The addict has no problem spending your money on themselves, yet has a problem when the money is reallocated to treatment centers and addiction professionals.
 Saying it is too expensive is not even a good excuse.
 It screams discrepancy and is just a way for the addict to act as if they care about whether or not the family has to spend their hard-earned money.